S3B4S/generator-essentials/README.md

 - No bloated stuff, only the code that you actually need.
 - A scss structure that follows a philosophy, to keep all your projects consistent.
-- Flexible, responsive grid (but really)
+- Flexible, responsive grid (but really).
-- Responsive typography
+- Responsive typography.

 ### Table of contents
 - [Get started](#getstarted)